 Day stars as 1920s torch singer and Ziegfeld Follies performer Ruth Etting, who gets slapped around by gangster-protector-husband Martin Snyder (James Cagney), a.k.a.
 “Moe the Gimp,” while pining for her piano accompanist, Johnny Alderman (Cameron Mitchell, as a fictionalized version of Myrl Alderman).

-Reprising his old psycho gangster persona, James Cagney was the one who received an Academy Award nomination that year, but Love Me or Leave Me is foremost a Doris Day showcase, allowing her to demonstrate that she could be a first-rate dramatic actress, as further evidenced in David Miller’s 1960 thriller Midnight Lace.
+Reprising his old psycho gangster persona, James Cagney was the one who received an Academy Award nomination that year, but Love Me or Leave Me is foremost a Doris Day showcase, allowing her to demonstrate that she could be a capable dramatic actress, as further evidenced in David Miller’s 1960 thriller Midnight Lace.

 Though featuring two stars associated with Warner Bros. – Day and Cagney had already worked together in Warners’ The West Point Story – Love Me or Leave Me was actually a Metro-Goldwyn-Mayer release.
 It took in an impressive $5.6 million in worldwide rentals.